EUDO - Data on European Democracy

 The European Union Democracy Observatory at the European University Institute generates data on democratic practices in Europe.
 There are four themes: (i) public opinion, political elites and the media (ii) political parties and representation (iii) institutional change and reform, and (iv) citizenship analyses.

-Data from the 2019 euandi was gathered in the months before the May 2019 European Parliment elections.
-The application allowed users "to react to 22 statements covering a wide range of contemporary policy issues and political values in European politics.
+2019 euandi data was gathered in the months before the May 2019 European Parliment elections.
+The European Parliament voting device application allowed users "to react to 22 statements covering a wide range of contemporary policy issues and political values in European politics.
 The results show which parties stand closest to citizens’ preferences, both in their country and all across Europe."
-Full details are on this project page.

 In advance of the European Parliament elections of May 2014, EUDO launched euandi - an online voting advice application.
 The project - successor to the 2009 EU Profiler party positions and user profiles project - was undertaken by Prof. Alexander Trechsel (University of Lucerne; EUI); Prof. Lorenzo De Sio (LUISS University, Rome) and Diego Garzia (EUI) in cooperation with Harvard University.

 EUDO data are generated by four project observatories: (i) The Observatory on Public Opinion, Political Elites and the Media (ii) The Observatory on Political Parties and Representation (iii) The Observatory on Institutional Change and Reform and (iv) The Observatory on Citizenship.

 The euandi dataset collates the positions of political parties (prospectuses) during the 2014 European Parliamentary election; as reflected in 30 statements on:

 - Welfare, Family and Health: welfare programmes and taxation, social assistance for EU immigrants, reduction of pension benefits;

 - Migration and Immigration: illegal immigration, immigration restriction, acceptance of European values by immigrants;